-The Carleton University Senate has approved the use of flexible, compassionate grading options for undergraduate students in the Fall 2020 and Winter 2021 terms.
+The Carleton University Senate has approved the use of flexible, compassionate grading options for undergraduate students in the Fall 2021 term.

-Specifically, Senate has approved that unsatisfactory (UNS) grades will replace any Fail (F) grade for the Fall 2020 and Winter 2021 terms.
-Senate has also approved the optional conversion of one 0.5 credit passing grade to Satisfactory (SAT), for the Fall 2020 term and one 0.5 credit passing grade to SAT for the Winter 2021 term.
-Alternatively, students may instead request that a passing grade for one full year (fall/winter) 1.0 credit is converted to SAT in the Winter 2021 term.
+Specifically, Senate has approved that unsatisfactory (UNS) grades will replace any Fail (F) grade for the Fall 2021 term.
+Senate has also approved the optional conversion of one 0.5 credit passing grade to Satisfactory (SAT) for the Fall 2021.

 You will not need to request a UNS grade.
-With the exception of failing grades assigned as a result of an academic integrity violation, Fail (F) grades will automatically be converted to UNS by the Registrar’s Office for Fall 2020 and Winter 2021 term courses.
+With the exception of failing grades assigned as a result of an academic integrity violation, Fail (F) grades will automatically be converted to UNS by the Registrar’s Office for Fall 2021 term courses.